Student Support Service

-Our UCR Inclusive Learning Team offers advice and support to students with a range of learning support needs.
+Our UCR Student Support Team offers advice and support to students with a range of learning support needs.

 We care about every individual that steps through our doors and believe the right support at the right time drives success.
 Students can drop in with queries or to make an appointment for confidential advice and guidance.